Tampa Abuse of Elderly or Disabled Adults Attorney

 Family members of an elderly or disabled person may hire a caretaker to ease some of the stress from their lives.
 However, it can still be a very emotional time for the family of an adult who is not operating at full capacity.
 Sometimes these family members can be overwhelmed when their loved one becomes sick or injured.
 They may take this frustration and stress out on the caretaker and wrongfully accuse the caretaker of abuse.

 Contact a Tampa Criminal Defense Lawyer Today

-If you have been accused of aggravated abuse of an elder or disabled individual, contact the law firm of All Family Law Group.
+If you have been accused of aggravated abuse of an elder or disabled individual, contact the law firm of All Family Law Group, P.A. to speak with one of our experienced and knowledgeable criminal defense attorneys in Tampa.
 We will offer advice about your case as well as represent you in the courtroom.
 We have decades of experience to fully investigate your case and protect your rights.
-Send us an email or contact us by telephone at 813-672-1900 or after hours at (813) 551-3903 for a free initial consultation today.
+Send us an email or contact us by telephone at 813-672-1900 or after hours at (813) 551-3903 for a free consultation today.